Congregation for the Evangelization of Peoples: Purposes

-The Pontificio Collegio Urbano de Propaganda Fide (Pontifical Urban College for the Propagation of the Faith) was established in 1627 by Pope Urban VIII for the purpose of training missionaries.
+The Pontificio Collegio Urbano de Propaganda Fide ("Pontifical Urban College for the Propagation of the Faith") was established in 1627 by Pope Urban VIII for the purpose of training missionaries.
 It was located at the former Palazzo Ferratini at the Piazza di Spagna.
 The college prepared students for holy orders, after which they were to return to their homelands as missionaries.
 In 1641 Urban VIII placed it directly under the Congregation for the Propagation of the Faith.

 In 1931 the new Pontifical Urban University opened on the Janiculum.
-The Collegio Urbano de Propaganda Fide relocated from the Palazzo di Propaganda Fide to the renovated former hospital of Santa Maria della Pietà, also on the Janiculum, and serves as a residence for seminarians studying at the Urbania.